-Prior to joining the Enterprise Process Support group, Cindy worked as a project manager and prototype lead for the implementation of the Student Financials (Bursar) component of PeopleSoft.
+Prior to joining the Enterprise Process Support group, Cindy worked as a project manager and prototype lead for the implementation the Student Financials (Bursar) component of PeopleSoft.
 As Associate Registrar for Student Information Systems, she pioneered the role of functional business analyst for the implementation of Student Records, the first major module of Peoplesoft deployed at Syracuse University.
 In addition to defining the academic structure, and mapping the conversion of legacy transcript data to the new system, she managed the transformation of the registration process from an in-person operation with a tradition of students waiting in long lines, to a self-service web-based process.

-Her acumen for translating business requirements into technical specifications, combined with her ability to capitalize on opportunities for phased deployments, contributed significantly to the smooth transition from homegrown mainframe systems to PeopleSoft.
+Her acumen for translating business requirements into technical specifications, combined with her ability to capitalize on opportunities for phased deployments, contributed significantly to the smooth transition from homegrown mainframe systems to PeopleSoft in the early-2000's.
 Throughout her career, her commitment has always been to garner effective information solutions through collaboration among stakeholders, and to take full advantage of the vast amount of data captured by the University’s systems.
 Significant awareness and appreciation for the complex processes have enabled Cindy to implement thoughtful, cost-effective and balanced solutions.